Canon 2000D vs Panasonic FT7

 Feature comparison: Canon 2000D vs Panasonic FT7

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the FT7 has an electronic viewfinder (1170k dots), while the 2000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the FT7 offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 2000D has a higher magnification (0.50x vs 0.45x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 2000D, the Panasonic FT7, and comparable cameras.

 |Canon 2000D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 2000D|